Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “You would do this for me?”
 I asked, surprised by the goddess’ generosity.
 “Would you guide me, Great One?
 I feel so lost in the dark like I’m chasing my own tail.
 I want to walk beneath the sun of the Creator of All and fear no shadows of the mind or heart.”

-“I will do this thing for you as a service to Love and as a further gift I will read your cards and give you a glimpse of the possible future,” she said as her shining garments and moth wings began to shift into a form that was easier for my eyes to behold.
+“I will do this thing for you as a service to Love and as a further gift I will read the Tarot cards of Eternity and give you a glimpse of the possible future,” she said as her shining garments and moth wings began to shift into a form that was easier for my eyes to behold.
 The High Priestess shrank into herself and became a wizened old woman.
 I looked at her new body and realized this could be me in fifty or sixty years, barring any unforeseen disasters or illnesses.

 “What will you see in Eternity’s cards that I cannot see for myself?”
 I said.
 “I don’t mean to be rude, Priestess, but walking through the cards and exploring their wisdom seems to be a gift of mine.”